jkeat/fboil/README.md

 ### TODO:
-+ README instructions for oauth setup
++ README instructions for twitter setup
++ format all the twitter stuff